rubyforgood/human-essentials/doc/architecture/decisions/0007-barcode-querying.md

 ## Context

 We've been using Barcode values that have been recorded as either private (associated only with an organization) or global (available to all organizations).
-The idea was that Diaper Banks could decide to "Share" a barcode with everyone by making it global, and that this barcode could then be used by others.
-The implementation, as well as the actual use-cases by Diaper Banks in beta testing, has contraindicated this utility.
+The idea was that Essentials Banks could decide to "Share" a barcode with everyone by making it global, and that this barcode could then be used by others.
+The implementation, as well as the actual use-cases by Essentials Banks in beta testing, has contraindicated this utility.
 Additionally, it's unclear how Barcode lookup happens with regard to Base Items.

 ## Decision